-Low-Flow Test: Reference to a low-flow test is specific to monitoring using an In-Situ Smartroll and implies the recording of a set of parameters during monitoring of a particular well.
+Low-Flow Test: Reference to a low-flow test is specific to monitoring using an In-Situ multiparameter meter and is the recording of a set of parameters during monitoring of a particular well.

 Matrix Spike/Matrix Spike Duplicates (MS/MSD): Primarily used by the laboratory in its quality assurance program.
 Refer to Table 3 in the SAP for the sample volume to be collected.